ling-zhou/sshaid/README.md

         optional, keeps sequence of output same as the order of input, normally the output of a job will be printed as soon as the job completes.
     -q, --quiet
-        optional, suppresses extra information for sshaid, such as sshaid prompt and debug info.
+        optional, suppresses extra information for se, such as se prompt and debug info.
     -j, --jobs N
         optional, runs up to N jobs in parallel, 0 means as many as possible, defaults to one job per CPU.